 To find how much insurers charge for cats, we got sample quotes for the plan mentioned above — $500 deductible, $5,000 annual max and 80% reimbursement level.

 The cost of insuring a cat showed as much variance across companies as for dogs.
-For a 4 year old Bengal cat, or another medium-risk cat, you can expect to pay as little as $10 or $15 dollars a month with one of the most affordable companies.
-For more healthcare coverage or a more injury prone cat, you'll likely pay closer to $30 or $35.
+For a four-year-old medium-risk cat, you can expect to pay $10 to $15 per month with one of the most affordable companies.
+For more healthcare coverage or a more injury prone cat breed, you'll likely pay closer to $30 or $35.

 |Rank||Insurer||Monthly premium for cats|